striblab/generator-striblab/generators/app/templates/README.md

 * _(example) Cleanup data folders (will delete files): `drake -w data.workflow %cleanup`_
 * _(example) Run analysis steps; does not produce any output files: `drake -w data.workflow %analysis`_

 1.  _Data processing steps here._
 1.  ...
 <% } %>

 <% if (answers.projectType === 'standalone') { %>
 ## Embed

 This project is best used as a full, standalone page, or an iframe embed.
-The best way to embed the piece is with a `strib-tag`, or with the following code:
+The best way to embed the piece is with a [strib-tag](http://static.startribune.com/news/tools/embed-it/), or with the following code:

 ```html
 <div data-pym-src="https://static.startribune.com/news/projects/all/<%= package.name %>">Loading...</div>